-Beginning Fall 2014, MIAD students reside in the new, apartment-style residence hall Two50Two just across from the college's main academic building.
-The progressive-style building, with sustainable systems and details, was designed to meet the needs of MIAD students, who will be in close proximity to their studios and classrooms in the creative atmosphere of the Historic Third Ward.
-For more information on campus housing, please contact Marianne Honrath, Director of Residential Living and Student Engagement (mariannehonrath@miad.edu: 414-847-3246).
+MIAD is proud to announce the opening of our new student housing.
+Beginning Fall 2014, MIAD students will live in the new, apartment-style residence hall Two50Two just across from the college's main academic building.
+The progressive-style building with sustainable systems and details was designed to meet the needs of MIAD students, who will be in close proximity to their studios and classrooms in the creative atmosphere of the Historic Third Ward.
+For more information on on-campus housing, please contact Marianne Di Ulio, Director of Residential Living (Mariannediulio@miad.edu: 414-847-3246).
+MIAD also provides off campus housing referrals and a roommate matching service.
+For more information on off-campus housing, contact Ricky Heldt, Associate Director of Student Services (rickyheldt@miad.edu: 414-847-3242).